atulsrao98/machine-learning-001/README.md

-# machine-learning-001
+# Machine Learning by Andrew Ng - Stanford University
-Machine Learning by Andrew Ng - Stanford University
+This Repository contains my notes and all of the course work for the above mentioned course.